tsanket8329/DSA-Practise/README.md

 2 3 4 2 3 4 24 2 3 4 Greater ⚠️ Constraints Dimensions are integers No two boxes compared will have all dimensions equal

+HACKERRANK 38: STRUCTS
+Problem: Structs (HackerRank)

+In C++, a structure (struct) is a way to group variables of different types under a single name.

+You are required to define a structure named Student that contains the following fields:

+age (integer) first_name (string) last_name (string) standard (integer) 📥 Input Format

+Input consists of 4 lines